Skip to main content

 The destruction of Krypton is so well-shot and coordinated that it creates this apocalyptic feeling of dread that cements Kal-El as the "last son of Krypton."
 Donner expertly showcases how Clark overcomes his alienation and loneliness by undergoing a journey of self-discovery with the help of his adoptive parents, Jonathan and Martha Kent.
 As the first major blockbuster superhero movie, it gets everything right, paving the way for other great comic book films like Sam Raimi's Spider-Man and Christopher Nolan's Dark Knight Trilogy to follow.

-If you love superheroes, read our list of the best DC movies next, or look ahead and check out our guide on James Gunn's plans for the DCU: Chapter One.
+If you love superheroes, read our list of the best DC movies next, or, for our verdict on Superman's cousin's first DCU outing, check out our Supergirl review.

 TOPICS